DEVANSH-is-devil/DEVANSH-is-devil/README.md

-- 👋 Hi, I’m @DEVANSH-is-devil
+- 👋 Hi, I’m Devansh Gupta
 - 👀 I’m interested in doing gym and editing
-- 🌱 I’m currently learning django python
+- 🌱 I’m currently learning Data Structures and Algorithm
-- 💞️ I’m looking to collaborate on many big projects
+- 💞️ I’m looking to collaborate on many big project
 - 📫 How to reach me this is my mail id devansh.gupta2021@vitbhopal.ac.in

 <!---